QuantEcon/lecture-python-intro/in-work/supply_demand_foundations_v2.md

 It also brings  a useful  **competitive equilibrium computation strategy:**

-* after solving the welfare problem for an optimal  quantity, we can read a competive equilibrium price from  either supply price or demand price at the  competitive equilibrium quantity
+* after solving the welfare problem for an optimal  quantity, we can read a competitive equilibrium price from  either supply price or demand price at the  competitive equilibrium quantity

 Soon we'll derive generalizations of the above demand and supply curves from other objects.

-Our generalizations will extend the preceding analysis of a market for a single good to the analysis of $n$ simulataneous markets in $n$ goods.
+Our generalizations will extend the preceding analysis of a market for a single good to the analysis of $n$ simultaneous markets in $n$ goods.

 In addition